network performance problems on VM hosts

 With the migration of bilbo to the new VM planned in Q4, we need to escalate this.
 Debian 8 didn't bring any benefit - we should inspect the kernel logs and packets, and if that fails, ask manitu for a different NIC (Intel?).

-#25 Updated by Florian Effenberger almost 3 years ago
+#25 Updated by Florian Effenberger about 3 years ago

 - Blocks Task #825: migration of bilbo to VM platform added

-#26 Updated by Florian Effenberger almost 3 years ago
+#26 Updated by Florian Effenberger about 3 years ago

 - Blocks Task #824: migration of kermit to VM platform added

-#33 Updated by Florian Effenberger over 2 years ago
+#33 Updated by Florian Effenberger almost 3 years ago

 related to #995

 when we have feedback, plan is to replace WAN card(s) and see how things go; most likely a switch of the NIC will help

 #35 Updated by Alexander Werner over 2 years ago